-On a monthly basis, the Staff is responsible for processing monthly Section 811 vouchers.
+On a monthly basis, the RIHousing asset management staff is responsible for processing monthly Section 811 vouchers.
 The monthly voucher is a request for rental assistance payments.
-Each Owner/Agent must submit a hard-copy paper voucher along with an electronic records submission through HUD's iMAX System.
-It is the Staff's responsibility to review, verify, and authorize payment for each unit.
-It is also Staff's responsibility to try to resolve any discrepancies pertaining to the voucher submission.
-If Staff cannot resolve the discrepancy, they must assist the Owner/Agent in submitting the appropriate corrected records in order to resolve the problem.
+Each Owner/Agent must submit an electronic records submission through HUD's iMAX System by the

+10th of each month for the proceeding month (ie. Junes voucher must be recieved by May10).
+It is the RIHousing asset management staff's responsibility to review, verify, and authorize payment for each unit once a voucher is received.
+It is also RIHousing asset management staff's responsibility to try to resolve any discrepancies pertaining to the voucher submission.
+If RIHousing asset management staff cannot resolve the discrepancy, they will assist the Owner/Agent in submitting the appropriate corrected records in order to resolve the problem.